stitchdata/docs/_saas-integrations/lookml/v1/lookml-v1.md

 requirements-list:
   - item: |
-      **Access to the projects you want to replicate data from.** Stitch will only be able to access the same projects as the user who creates the access token.
+      **Access to the GitHub repositories you want to replicate data from.** Stitch will only be able to access the same repositories as the user who creates the access token.

 setup-steps: